-- To apply for an FSA ID, go to fsaid.ed.gov (needed to sign FAFSA on the web.) - Go to www.fafsa.gov to apply online.
-(This takes up to 2-weeks to process after submitted to the Department of Education). - To ensure that you have enough time to complete the Financial Aid process before payment/payment arrangement is due (two weeks prior to class start), please start the Financial Aid process 8 weeks before classes commence.
+- To apply for an FSA ID, go to fsaid.ed.gov (needed to sign FAFSA on the web) - Go to www.fafsa.gov to apply online.
+(This takes up to 2 weeks to process after submitted to the Department of Education.) - Give yourself enough time to complete the Financial Aid process before payment/payment arrangement is due (two weeks prior to class start).
+Plan to start the Financial Aid process 8 weeks before classes commence.
 If your financial aid process is not complete by the payment/payment arrangement deadline, you will be responsible for all charges and will be reimbursed once your financial aid has been awarded/disbursed to your student account.